After COVID-19 outbreak, Upper Darby still trying to get trash collection on track

 UPPER DARBY, Pennsylvania (WPVI) -- Barbarann Keffer, the mayor of Upper Darby, Pennsylvania is coming under fire by some of her constituents after trash pickup was slowed by an outbreak of COVID-19 among sanitation workers.

-"Barbarann must go, Barbarann must go!" chanted about roughly 45 protestors who gathered outside the municipal building calling for her to resign.
+"Barbarann must go, Barbarann must go!" chanted about roughly 45 protesters who gathered outside the municipal building calling for her to resign.

 "There's been no trash pickups and we just can't figure out why that happens," said Frank Guglielmelli of Drexel Hill.